 Moving forward, we’re aiming to be even more data-driven.
 We’re refining metrics, and we’ve recently added Greenhouse tracking software to get a better handle on additional measures.

 We also continue to specialize.
 We now have Bernat making sure we’re sourcing all the right events and opportunities, and Keysa has come on to ease the employee onboarding experience.
-Recently, we’ve added candidate experience surveys, so now we have feedback from the other side of the fence, too.
+We're encouraging employee referrals and, recently, we’ve added candidate experience surveys, so now we have feedback from the other side of the fence, too.

 And we keep communicating.
 At the end of each quarter, our POPs now meet with each hiring team to: